opencitations/oc_sparql/README.md

 ### Environment Variables

-The service requires the following environment variables:
+The service requires the following environment variables.
+These values take precedence over the ones defined in `conf.json`:

 - `SPARQL_BASE_URL`: Base URL for the SPARQL endpoint
 - `SPARQL_ENDPOINT_INDEX`: URL for the index SPARQL endpoint